 • Willingness to partner with Habitat

-The selection process involves reviews of the completed application, credit and reference checks, and determination of needs.
-Unfortunately, Habitat cannot afford to select every homeowner who applies or qualifies.
+The selection process involves reviews of the completed application, credit and reference checks, an Environmental Review of the home, and determination of needs.
+Unfortunately, Habitat cannot approve every homeowner who applies or qualifies.
 Qualifying applicants who are not selected may reapply at a later date.

 Step 3: Approval